blattmann/mdtablesparser/README.md

 # mdtablesparser

-Parse markdown tables (without header) with a tiny javascript file.
+Parse markdown tables with a tiny javascript file.

 ## Example